 Our direct air capture (DAC) technology is one of the key technological solutions to fight climate change.
-It captures CO₂ directly from the air, reducing the atmospheric concentration of CO₂, by only using renewable energy, energy-from-waste, or other waste heat as energy sources.
+It captures CO₂ directly from the air, reducing the atmospheric concentration of CO₂ by only using renewable energy, energy-from-waste, or other waste heat as energy sources.

-It is a three-step process
+It's a three-step process

 The latest IPCC (International Panel on Climate Change) report clearly states that urgent climate action is needed to halve emissions by 2030.
-To do so, we must first drastically reduce emissions and remove legacy CO₂ emissions from the air and store them deep underground in a permanent and safe way.
+To do so, we must both drastically reduce emissions and remove legacy CO₂ emissions from the air.
+In order to permanently remove the CO₂ emissions we've captured, we combine our DAC technology with CO₂ storage and safely transport them deep underground.

 The difference with offsetting: Traditional carbon offsets are typically a trade of avoided emissions through certified emission reduction projects that absorb or avoid CO₂.
 It can lead to reduced emissions, but not to the zero and negative emissions that we need to deliver to keep global warming under control.
 In contrast, our carbon dioxide removal service physically removes CO₂ emissions from the air, locking the CO₂ away by permanently storing it for thousands of years.
-It is therefore radically different from trading avoided emissions.
+It's therefore radically different from trading avoided emissions.

 The plants' carbon footprint: We have already conducted multiple life-cycle assessments (LCA, see here) to assess the footprint of building, operating, and recycling our DAC plants.
 They confirm the grey emissions of a Climeworks plant are less than 10% of the captured carbon dioxide with the use of renewable electricity, our goal is to reduce them to 4%.